Thyme (Bai Li Xiang)

 Also Known As: N/A

-Flavors: Slightly Pungent, Bitter, Astringent, Warm, Dry
+Flavors/Temps: Slightly Pungent, Bitter, Astringent, Warm, Dry

 History/Folklore: Ancient Egyptians used thyme for embalming, as the herb was known to preserve meat.
-The Sumerians used it as an antiseptic in 3000 BC.
-Ancient Greeks used it in their baths and burnt it as incense in their temples, believing it to be a source of courage.
+The Sumerians used it as an antiseptic in 3000 B.C.
+The Ancient Greeks used it in their baths and burnt it as incense in their temples, believing it to be a source of courage.
 They used thyme as a symbol of elegance.

-Used in Mouthwash
+Used In Mouthwash

 Thymol, a main compound in thyme, is an antiseptic and is also the main active ingredient in commercial mouthwashes.

-Rich in Nutrients
+Rich In Nutrients

 Thyme leaves are one of the richest sources of potassium, iron, calcium, manganese, magnesium, and selenium.

 Disclosure: If you purchase from some links on this web page, we may receive some kind of affiliate commission.
 However, we only ever mention products we would recommend whether we were being compensated or not.
 Thank you so much for your support of White Rabbit Institute of Healing!